WGBH-MLA/openvault3/app/views/exhibits/grete-l-bibring.md

 analyst, who is a nice woman, and start talking to a bully, strong man, that is transference.

-                         OLIVER COPE
+#### OLIVER COPE
 Yes.
 I’d like to ask how much time we have.
 I have no idea what time it is.
 I have in mind, because Dr. Bibring wants to come at the end, to a very special question.
 And I’ve not broached that area.
 Let’s keep right on going.
 Well, now that would be better if we kept going.
 All right.
-How do you explain—-it relates to common, everyday things today—-the difficulties and the worries that women have about their rights and women’s rights, rights of minorities?
-How do you yourself see the—-how you became the first woman clinical professor in the medical school.
-See, well, I just feel that it’s—-nobody can really see how that happens, and yet it’s enormously important in a day when we think we’ve got to struggle for everything.
+How do you explain—it relates to common, everyday things today—the difficulties and the worries that women have about their rights and women’s rights, rights of minorities?
+How do you yourself see the—how you became the first woman clinical professor in the medical school.
+See, well, I just feel that it’s—nobody can really see how that happens, and yet it’s enormously important in a day when we think we’ve got to struggle for everything.
 You have not described to me as you were talking about your early days